 Each decorator configuration means exactly one decorator instance (created with the first usage).
 Even when dozens of widgets use the decorator only one instance is used.
-To cache the markup is a good way to improve the initial time to create new element instances.
-These configured elements are reused e.g. a hover effect which moves from "Button 1" to "Button 2" uses the same DOM element when reaching "Button 2" as it has used in "Button 1".
-This way the number of DOM elements needed is reduced dramatically.
-Generally each decorator instance may be used to create dozens of these elements, but after some time enough elements may have been created to fulfill all further needs for the same styling.
+To cache the styles is a good way to improve the initial time to create new element instances.